manuel-uberti/manuel-uberti.github.io/_posts/2017-04-29-clojureenv.md

 dealt with everyday Clojure programming.

 Truth be told, I’ve never used Emacs consistently for work.
-Before Clojure I mainly did Java and Emacs support for Java is notably not as good as what it offers for other programming languages.
+Before Clojure I mainly did Java and Emacs support for Java is not as good as what it offers for other programming languages.
 Yes, I kept Emacs around for other stuff, but it would be a dull lie to tell I was proudly using Emacs all day in the office.

 Anyway, Clojure is the new kid in town now so it’s Emacs all the way.
 The obvious first choice is [CIDER](https://github.com/clojure-emacs/cider) and